We'll be discussing three properties of elements that are important for building a layout using CSS.

 border: 1px solid rgba(0, 0, 0, 0.8);

-We won't go into float too much in this reading, but know that setting float to either "left" or "right" shifts the element to the left or right, respectively, of the container that it is encapsulated in.
+Float can be either "left" or "right", shifting the element to the left or right of the container that it is encapsulated in.
 The rest of the content will be wrapped around it.

 Suppose we had an inline